Elderly, widows to get Rs 1000 pension boost in Budget?

 By Anuradha Shukla | Express News Service | Published: 24th January 2018 07:50 AM |

-NEW DELHI: In a move that would bring some relief to elderly people and widows, the Finance Ministry is likely to increase the allowance under social security pension to `1,000 per month in the upcoming Budget, a senior official said.
+NEW DELHI: In a move that would bring some relief to elderly people and widows, the Finance Ministry is likely to increase the allowance under social security pension to Rs 1,000 per month in the upcoming Budget, a senior official said.

 Earlier in January, economists had urged the Finance Minister to increase social security pension.
-“The amount (for social security pension) has been `200 per month.
+“The amount (for social security pension) has been Rs 200 per month.
 This is totally unacceptable.
 There is no reason to keep it so low.
-So, make it at least `500, I would say even `1,000, if possible and increase the coverage,” noted economist Jean Dreze had told Finance Minister Arun Jaitley during pre-Budget consultations.
+So, make it at least Rs 500, I would say even Rs 1,000, if possible and increase the coverage,” noted economist Jean Dreze had told Finance Minister Arun Jaitley during pre-Budget consultations.

 Dismally low